isomerpages/sportsg-corp/media-centre/media-release/_posts/2010-11-03-post-Target: 30 To 33 Medals For Team Singapore At The 16th ASIAD In Guangzhou.md

 description: ""
 image: ""
 ---
-## **Target: 30 To 33 Medals For Team Singapore At The 16th ASIAD In Guangzhou**
+### **Target: 30 To 33 Medals For Team Singapore At The 16th ASIAD In Guangzhou**

-TARGET: 30 TO 33 MEDALS FOR TEAM SINGAPORE AT THE 16TH ASIAD IN GUANGZHOU Largest Contingent To Feature At The Asian Games Will Take Part In 22 Of 42 Sports Events
+_Largest Contingent To Feature At The Asian Games Will Take Part In 22 Of 42 Sports Events_

 **Singapore, 3 November 2010** - Team Singapore is looking to better its performance by bringing home a total of between 30 to 33 medals at the 16th Asian Games in Guangzhou.
 This, if achieved, will be Team Singapore's most successful outing at the Asian Games to-date.
 The contingent's feature at the previous Games in 2006 saw a haul of 27 medals, coming from nine sports.